Sous Vide in Particular

 Beef–fresh, fresh ground or cured

-Processing temperatures for beef usually start at 129 F/54 C (rare).
-If there are bones still attached to the meat, 132 F/56 C is recommended to compensate for the difference in thermal conductivity of bone vs meat.
+Processing temperatures for beef (and most wild game, venison, moose, stag, etc.) usually start at 129 F/54 C (rare).
+If there are bones still attached to a large cut, 132 F/56 C should be considered to compensate for the difference in thermal conductivity of bone vs meat.
 Higher temperatures can be used but to fully take advantage of the SV process they rarely exceed 150 F/66 C.